ivana-tosheva/Hangman-Game/README.md

-﻿# HanGirl-Game
+﻿# HangGirl-Game
-HangGirl - (Originally Hangman) is a guessing game for two or more players.
-One player thinks of a word, phrase, or sentence and the other(s) tries to guess it by suggesting letters or numbers within a certain number of guesses.
+HangGirl - (Originally Hangman) is a word guessing game.
+Proggram randomlly selects a word, phrase, or sentence and the player tries to guess it by suggesting letters or numbers within a certain number of guesses.

 ## Overview
 A word is chosen from a list and is represented by a row of dashes for each letter or number of the word.
 If the player suggests a letter which occurs in the word, the programm writes it in all its correct positions.
 If the suggested letter is not present in the word, the programm adds (or alternatively, removes) one element of a hanged stick figure as a tally mark.